The A Team (Ed Sheeran song): Music video

 The music video for the song was shot and edited by Ruskin Kyle (Rivers Rush Video Production Company).
 Sheeran refers to when he first created the demo for the song during an interview with 96.1 KISS, "Whenever I wrote songs in the past, I never recorded them down because I didn't have a recorder but I had a Mac computer and made a video version of it."
 The original demos for "The A Team" were originally all recorded in this manner but not released to the public.
 When asked about his inspiration behind the Grammy nominated hit, Sheeran shared, "The A Team is written about a woman that I met in a homeless shelter."

 The video was made at and around Angel tube station in Islington, London, and was uploaded to YouTube on 22 April 2010.
 It depicts the story of a young woman addicted to drugs, portrayed by Selina MacDonald, who's seen trying to earn money selling The Big Issue magazine on the streets of London, actually selling one to Sheeran himself.
 The girl's struggles, both financial and existential, result in her prostituting herself to get money to buy crack.
 In the end, the girl dies alone in her room from her drug use, the outcome being the preface of the video, where a tearful grieving woman can be seen beside her corpse.
 An acoustic, unplugged version of the song was also uploaded onto the official Ed Sheeran YouTube page on 10 May 2011.

 Live performances

 Ed Sheeran performed the song on Late Night with Jimmy Fallon on 30 March 2012 and on the talk show Conan on 8 May 2012.
 Sheeran performed an acoustic version of the song live at the Diamond Jubilee Concert in front of Queen Elizabeth II on 4 June 2012.
 Sheeran performed the song on The Ellen DeGeneres Show along with "Grade 8" on 4 October 2012 and on Jimmy Kimmel Live! along with "You Need Me, I Don't Need You" on 19 December 2012.
-Sheeran also performed "The A Team" as a duet with Elton John at the 2013 Grammy Awards on 10 February 2013.
+Sheeran also performed the song as a duet with Elton John at the 2013 Grammy Awards on 10 February 2013.
+Sheeran and Olivia Rodrigo performed "The A Team" as a duet at the July 2025 British Summer Time series.